 Yesterday, the DHHS finally specified the guidelines around who can and can’t receive childcare support in the home.
 I know that the information has been confusing and many are trying to work out how they can continue with their nanny arrangements during this time.
 I’ve been on the phone nonstop as I’ve tried to make sense of the information and how it applies to each individual circumstance.
-I anticipate that the dust is still settling and we will continue to get more clarification as things evolve. in the meantime, here is what I know about stage 4 restrictions and how they will impact nannies and families.
+I anticipate that the dust is still settling and we will continue to get more clarification as things evolve. in the meantime, here is what I know about the impact that stage 4 restrictions mean for nannies and families.

 Any nanny traveling to and from work will need a Worker’s Permit (printed or a digital copy on their phone) that is signed by their employer with details of their work and travel.
 If your nanny is a sole trader, they will need one too but they sign it themselves.
 I recommend any nanny that is a sole trader do their research to make sure the form reflects what it needs to.